ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Weekly-Goals.md

 - Ability to display contents of **Containers**

 # Week 2

+Overarching Goal: Record and Report the Activity that is happening; In doing this we can help highlight that things are happening.

 - Generate Activity Entries on a Collectible
 	- Given I am logged in, when I create a Container, then the IR will create an Activity Entry stating I created the Container.